vtraag/leidenalg/doc/source/advanced.rst

 >>> optimiser.merge_nodes(partition);

-The usual strategy in the Leiden algorithm is then to aggregate the partition and repeat the :func:`~leiden.Optimiser.move_nodes` on the aggregated partition.
+The simpler Louvain algorithm aggregates the partition and repeat the :func:`~leiden.Optimiser.move_nodes` on the aggregated partition.
 We can easily repeat that:

 >>> partition = leiden.ModularityVertexPartition(G)
 >>> while optimiser.move_nodes(partition) > 0:
 ...   partition = partition.aggregate_partition()

-This summarises the whole Leiden algorithm in just three lines of code.
+This summarises the whole Louvain algorithm in just three lines of code.
-Although this finds the final aggregate partition, this leaves it unclear the actual partition on the level of the individual nodes.
+Although this finds the final aggregate partition, it leaves unclear the actual partition on the level of the individual nodes.
 In order to do that, we need to update the membership based on the aggregate partition, for which we use the function :func:`~leiden.VertexPartition.MutableVertexPartition.from_coarse_partition`.

 >>> partition = leiden.ModularityVertexPartition(G)